Battle Hymn of the Tiger Mother: Summary

 The complete blurb of the book reads: "This is a story about a mother, two daughters, and two dogs.
 This was supposed to be a story of how Chinese parents are better at raising kids than Western ones.
 But instead, it's about a bitter clash of cultures, a fleeting taste of glory, and how I was humbled by a thirteen-year-old."

-An article published under the headline "Why Chinese Mothers Are Superior" in The Wall Street Journal on January 8, 2011, contained excerpts from her book in which Chua recounts her efforts to give her children what she describes as a traditional, strict "Chinese" Confucian-style upbringing.
-This piece was controversial, as many readers believed that Chua was advocating the "superiority" of a particular, very strict, ethnically defined approach to parenting.
+An article published under the headline "Why Chinese Mothers Are Superior" in The Wall Street Journal on January 8, 2011, contained excerpts from her book in which Chua recounts her efforts to give her children what she describes as a traditional, strict, Chinese, Confucian-style upbringing.
+The piece was controversial, as many readers believed that Chua was advocating the superiority of a particular, very strict, ethnically defined approach to parenting.
 In response, Chua has stated that the book was not a "how-to" manual, but rather a self-mocking memoir.
 She defines "Chinese mother" loosely to include parents of other ethnic backgrounds who practice traditional, strict child-rearing while also acknowledging that "Western parents come in all varieties" and that not all ethnically Chinese parents necessarily practice strict child-rearing techniques.

 Chua also reported that in one study of 48 Chinese immigrant mothers, the vast majority "said that they believe their children can be 'the best' students, the notion that 'academic achievement reflects successful parenting', and that if children did not excel in school, then there was 'a problem' in the household and the parents 'were not doing their job'."
 Chua contrasts them with the view she labels "Western" – that a child's self-esteem is paramount.